-Including 2014 and through June 30, 2015, Exelon has incurred approximately \$205 million of expense associated with the proposed merger.
-Of the total costs incurred, \$89 million is primarily related to acquisition and integration costs and \$116 million of costs incurred to finance the transaction.
+Including 2014 and through September 30, 2015, Exelon has incurred approximately \$226 million of expense associated with the proposed merger.
+Of the total costs incurred, \$110 million is primarily related to acquisition and integration costs and \$116 million is for costs incurred to finance the transaction.
 The financing costs include a net loss of \$64 million related to the settlement of forward-starting interest-rate swaps.
-These swaps were terminated in connection with the \$4.2 billion issuance of debt, refer to Note 10 - Derivative Financial Instruments and Note 11 - Debt and Credit Agreements for more information.
+These swaps were terminated in connection with the \$4.2 billion issuance of debt; refer to Note 10 - Derivative Financial Instruments and Note 11 - Debt and Credit Agreements for more information.
+The financing costs exclude costs to issue debt and equity.